dotnet/csharplang/spec/expressions.md

 -   Otherwise, if the namespaces imported by the *using-namespace-directive*s of the namespace declaration contain more than one type having name I and K type parameters, then the *simple-name* is ambiguous and a compile-time error occurs.

+> [!NOTE]
-\[*Note*: This entire step is exactly parallel to the corresponding step in the processing of a *namespace-or-type-name* (§8.8). *end note*\]
+> This entire step is exactly parallel to the corresponding step in the processing of a *namespace-or-type-name* (§8.8).

 -   Otherwise, the *simple-name* is undefined and a compile-time error occurs.

 #### Invariant meaning in blocks

-For each occurrence of a given identifier as a full *simple-name* (without a type argument list) in an expression or declarator, within the local variable declaration space (§8.3) immediately enclosing that occurrence, every other occurrence of the same identifier as a full *simple-name* in an expression or declarator shall refer to the same entity. \[*Note*: This rule ensures that the meaning of a name is always the same within a given block, switch block, for-, foreach- or using-statement, or anonymous function. *end note*\]
+For each occurrence of a given identifier as a full *simple-name* (without a type argument list) in an expression or declarator, within the local variable declaration space (§8.3) immediately enclosing that occurrence, every other occurrence of the same identifier as a full *simple-name* in an expression or declarator shall refer to the same entity.

+> [!NOTE]
+> This rule ensures that the meaning of a name is always the same within a given block, switch block, for-, foreach- or using-statement, or anonymous function.

-\[*Example*: The example
+The example

 class Test\
 {\